washingtonyachtclub/documents/WYC_Policies.md

 ##### Double-Handed Intermediate
 The test may be performed in an FJ, Laser II, Vision, or 470, and this Rating qualifies the holder to sail the boats in the Double-Handed and Daysailer Fleets.
 This Rating also qualifies the holder to obtain the Lake Sailor Specialty Rating and the Performance Boat Specialty Rig Ratings.

-##### Sailboard Intermediate
-The test may be performed using any Sailboard and qualifies the holder to sail all club Sailboards.

 ##### Catamaran Intermediate
 The test may be performed in a Hobie 16, Dart, or Big Cat and qualifies the holder to sail those vessels.